margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
 Versatile data science professional with a background in systems thinking and experience with public data sources.
 Passionate about solving problems using quantitative and qualitative methods.
-Demonstrate interest in organizational strategy.
+Demonstrate interest in strategic thinking.
 Possess strong foresight.

  <br>